Chilled Water System on your next project: save up to 40% of energy

 Nueva llamada a la acción

-For a long time, chilled water systems have been integral to large-scale HVAC solutions.
-This technology has been successful in the transfer of heat from higher load areas to a refrigeration system or condensing loop.
+For a long time, chilled water systems have been integral to large-scale HVAC solutions, effectively transferring heat from high-load areas to a refrigeration system or condensing loop.
 This cooling method comprises of several components as below:

 • Compressor